 How to Clean the Single Serve Ninja Coffee Bar

 The steps are really similar to the ones above.
-This is a more hands-on process than the one with the carafe.
-Take note of how much vinegar and water to use, as well.
+This is a more hand wash process than the one with the carafe.
+Take note of how much vinegar solution and water to use, as well.

 - Make sure a big enough container is in place to catch the water before you start.